extremenetworks/Virtual_EXOS/README.md

 <img src="Switch_Engine(EXOS)-VM.png">

-Virtual Switch Engine (EXOS) images are provided to be used in virtualized environments such as VirtualBox or VMware.

-Please reference the Install Guides to create a virtual machine from the ISOs in this folder.
+>Please reference the Install Guides to create a virtual machine from the ISOs in this folder.
 The .xos files are provided to allow you to upgrade an existing installation.

 ### Feature and Functionality Note
 Virtual Switch Engine (EXOS) installations are not officially supported by GTAC and not all features and functions are implemented.
 For example, VXLAN VTEP and VPLS/VPWS PE functions are configurable but the associated data planes are not provided in Virtual EXOS.